WWWW-FM: Early years

-Community Music Services took over control of WNRZ in December 1974 and four months later, there was a brief stunting period proclaiming "Something BIG is coming to 103 FM."
-The station's format was returned to as a AR format.
-This time however without the freeform elements and with an approved station playlist, the new call letters was WIQB.
+Community Music Services took over control of WNRZ in December 1974 and four months later, there was a brief stunting period proclaiming "Something BIG is coming to 103 FM".
+The station's format was returned to album rock.
+This time, however, without the free-form elements and with an approved station playlist.
+The new call sign was WIQB.
 The call letters I-Q-B were chosen because of their resemblance to the station's frequency numbers 1-0-3.

 The first record played on the new W-103 was "You Can't Always Get What You Want" by the Rolling Stones.
-WIQB heavily promoted its quadraphonic sound, identifying on-air as WIQB The New QuadRockRadio FM 103 during the 1970's.
-In 1979, the DJ lineup consisted of Johnny Christian, Randy Z., Jimmy Dulzo, and Chuck Horn, among others.
+WIQB heavily promoted its quadraphonic sound, identifying on-air as QuadRock 103 during the 1970s.
+In 1979, the DJ lineup consisted of John Christian, Randy Z, Jim Dulzo, Chuck Horn and others.

-As the 1980s dawned, WIQB, under new owner Ernie Winn, modified its format from a AR format into a Top 40/AOR hybrid A.K.A.
-Rock 40 format, under their brand new moniker and name Rock 103 WIQB.
-During the '80's WIQB was usually the highest rated local station in the Ann Arbor market, the jingles touted the fact that WIQB was "Ann Arbor's Number One!"
+As the 1980s dawned, WIQB, under new owner Ernie Winn, modified its format from album rock to a Top 40 - AOR mixture.
+During the '80s, Rock 103 was usually the highest-rated local station in the Ann Arbor market.
+Jingles touted the fact the station was "Ann Arbor's Number One!"
 In 1987, the station boosted power to 50,000 watts, dramatically increasing its coverage area to the west (toward Jackson) and north (toward Fenton), although the station's eastward signal remained impeded in the Detroit area by 102.7 FM WKSG (now WDKL).

 The station went through numerous ownership changes from 1974 onward.
-During the mid-1990s, WIQB became an AAA station under the ownership of Arbor Radio, LP.
+During the mid-1990s, WIQB became an adult album alternative station under the ownership of Arbor Radio, LP.
 In late 1997, Cumulus Broadcasting took control of the station and switched WIQB's format to active rock.
 WIQB subsequently crashed in the ratings and was regularly defeated in its own market by Detroit's WRIF.
 With the poor ratings, General Manager Ray Nelson, along with the sales department, proceeded to change the format to country.